adamavenir/kerblam/README.md

 Officers can be *resurrected* (brought out of Graveyard) and can once again be used.

-##### General (K) - 10 OP
-A General allows you to retreat anytime in a battle, discarding half your Army, rounding up.
+__General (K), 10 OP__ — Allows you to retreat anytime in a battle, discarding half your Army, rounding up.
 Must have at least a General and one other card to retreat.
 Among officers, only Generals can be used multiple times.

-#### Medic (Q) - 5 OP
-A Medic may instantly save a General from a successful snipe attempt.
+__Medic (Q),  5 OP__ — May instantly save a General from a successful snipe attempt.
 Medics cannot save any other .
 In the event of a Nuke or a Kerblam, you may save one General for each unused Medic in your Army.
 (In this case, the Medic is discarded.)

-__Sniper (A) 5 OP__
-A Sniper may snipe an opponent’s General *or* their Nuke.
+__Sniper (A), 5 OP__ — May snipe an opponent’s General *or* their Nuke.
 Each party rolls two dice, if Sniper’s roll is higher or ties, the Snipe is successful.
 Can be used to snipe Covert Generals, but only if the Sniper’s Army has played a Spy this turn.

-__Spy (Jack) - 5 OP__
-A Spy allows you to look one time at one opponent’s Covert Forces.
+__Spy (Jack) - 5 OP__ — Allows you to look one time at one opponent’s Covert Forces.

 ### Nuclear Weapons

-__Nukes__
+##### Nukes
-Nukes can be used at any point in the game, as long as it is your turn *or* someone has announced they are attacking you.
+Can be used at any point in the game, as long as it is your turn *or* someone has announced they are attacking you.
 (They merely need to state that they are attacking you for this option to be immediately available.
 These may be deployed on only one of your opponent's Armies.

 When a Nuke is deployed: